History of Mexico: Comanche conflict

 The northern states grew increasingly isolated, economically and politically, due to prolonged Comanche raids and attacks.
-The indigenous peoples of the north had not recognized the Spanish Empire's claims to the region, nor did they when Mexico became an independent nation.
-Mexico attempted to convince their citizens to settle in the region, but with few takers.
-Mexico negotiated a contract with Anglo Americans to settle in the area, with the hope and expectation that they would do so in Comanche territory, the Comancheria.
-In the 1820s, when the United States began to exert influence over the region, New Mexico had already begun to question its loyalty to Mexico.
+The local peoples had not recognized the Spanish Empire's claims to the region, nor did they when Mexico became an independent nation.
+Mexico attempted to convince its citizens to settle in the region but with few takers.
+Mexico negotiated a contract with Anglo-Americans to settle in the area, hoping and expecting that they would do so in Comanche territory, the Comancheria.
+In the 1820s, when the United States began to influence the region, New Mexico had already questioned its loyalty to Mexico.
 By the time of the Mexican–American War, the Comanches had raided and pillaged large portions of northern Mexico, resulting in sustained impoverishment, political fragmentation, and general frustration at the inability—or unwillingness—of the Mexican government to discipline the Comanches.

 In addition to Comanche raids, the First Republic's northern border was plagued with attacks on its northern border from the Apache people, who were supplied with guns by American merchants.
 Goods including guns and shoes were sold to the Apache, the latter being discovered by Mexican forces when they found traditional Apache trails with American shoe prints instead of moccasin prints.